Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 • Production Volume: How many units do you plan to produce in a single run?

 • Consistency: Is it critical for your product line to have a consistent color and a consistent dye lot?
+Our activewear fabric guide covers why consistent GSM and stretch percentage are essential for a coherent performance product line.

 Step 4: Consider the Product's Lifecycle